fuglaro/Thumby-Website/docs/Blockly/The-Basics.md

 ### Blockly Toolbox

 To add blocks to the workspace, we need to get the blocks from somewhere!
-In Blockly, all the blocks are neatly organised inside the *toolbox*.
+In Blockly, all the blocks are neatly organized inside the *toolbox*.

 **Links:** *If you would like to learn more about some of the blocks in Blockly, there is great interactive tutorial here: [Learn Block Coding](https://learnblockcoding.com/) which explains all about the blocks in the toolbox categories Logic, Loops, Maths, Text, Lists, Variables, and Functions.
 There are also some fun interactive tutorials here: [Blockly Games](https://blockly.games/turtle) which lets you get familiar with connecting blocks together with some different blocks that do some fun things.*